 Section 2 — IRC Section 501(c)(3) Purposes:

 RIIS is organized exclusively for charitable, scientific, and educational purposes.
-The specific objectives and purposes, with the specific objective to support and facilitate the execution and dissemination of scholarly research in the public interest.
+The specific objectives and purposes are to support and facilitate the execution and dissemination of scholarly research in the public interest.
 RIIS offers scholars committed to truth and empathy an inclusive academic community to share ideas and grow intellectually, to improve and develop their capabilities, and to help scholars establish new contacts and collaborations.
-RIIS is a platform outside of traditional academia that invites marginalized scholars worldwide and other unique perspectives to share their voices and address issues in their purview, fostering opportunities for unique academic insights.
-Scholars from a broader diversity of experiences can contribute to scientific research for public benefit within the environment of independent scholarship that RIIS provides, allowing them to do the work they feel most compelled to do, and creating a healthy and supportive environment where people and their scholarship can thrive.
+RIIS is a platform outside of traditional academia that invites marginalized scholars worldwide and those with unique perspectives to share their voices and address issues in their purview, fostering opportunities for unique academic insights.
+Scholars with a broad diversity of experiences can contribute to scientific research for public benefit within the environment of independent scholarship that RIIS provides.

 RIIS acknowledges equity, diversity, and inclusion as foundational principles of the Institute.
 RIIS seeks to expand the academic landscape by providing a diversity of scholars with access to opportunities, resources, and support.
-By including these critical issues in our work, we aim to help build a more equitable and just society for all.

 ARTICLE II — PRINCIPAL OFFICE OF THE CORPORATION

 Section 1 — The principal office and registered agent:

 The principal office of the RIIS is located in San Francisco County, State of California.
-The principal office of the nonprofit shall be located TBD.
-The board of directors shall have full authority to change the principal location within the named county and state.
 The registered agent is Northwest Registered Agent LLC, located at 2108 N Street, STE N, Sacramento, CA, 95816-5712.
-They shall have and maintain a registered office in the State of California.
+The agent shall have and maintain a registered office in the State of California.
 The location of this office and the designation of a registered agent shall be determined by the board of directors, which also may establish such other offices and agents, within or without the State of California, as may be deemed necessary.

 Section 2 — Change the Principal Location: